PyTables/PyTables/doc/source/usersguide/optimization.rst

 understand more deeply the chunk size implications and let you quickly start with the fine-tuning of this important parameter.

 .. _expectedRowsOptim:

 Informing PyTables about expected number of rows in tables or arrays
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PyTables can determine a sensible chunk size to your dataset
 size if you helps it by providing an estimation of the final number
-of rows for an extensible
+of rows for an extensible leaf [1]_.
-leaf

-CArray nodes, though not
-extensible, are chunked and have their optimum chunk size
-automatically computed at creation time, since their final shape is
-known..
 You should provide this information at
 leaf creation time by passing this value to the
 expectedrows argument of the
 createTable() method (see :ref:`createTableDescr`) or